-This report, based on the results from our annual survey of schools, identifies equity issues related to fundraising and fees in Ontario’s publicly funded schools.
-Over 1200 schools across Ontario participated in the survey, and the findings show that fundraising inequities appear to be growing, despite the introduction of provincial fundraising guidelines in 2012.
+This report, based on the results from our annual school survey, identifies equity issues related to fundraising and fees in Ontario’s publicly funded schools.
+Fundraising inequities appear to be growing, despite the introduction of provincial fundraising guidelines in 2012.

 Fundraising and fees

 - 99% of elementary schools and 87% of secondary schools report fundraising

 - Almost a quarter of elementary schools raise $20,000 or more – the highest proportion in the survey’s history

 - Elementary schools with lower rates of poverty raise twice the amount of money raised in schools with higher rates of poverty